+ What is a game jam?

 + Do I have to create my team ahead of time?

 Yes, we are asking that teams (maximum four members total) should be created ahead of time.
 At least one member must be 18 years of age or older.

 + Are there floaters?

 No. Participants must be in a team (maximum four members total) or be able to work solo.

 + When does registration open, when will it close, and when will we find out if we've been accepted to participate in the Jam?

-Registration will open on August 14, and close by mid-September of 2015.
+Registration will open on August 14, and close September 6, 2015.
 You'll hear back from us within a week or two (max) of registration closing, so make sure you sign up with an email address you check frequently!
 Criteria for how we will choose teams will be posted before registration opens.

 + What are the hours of ROM Game Jam?